jnguyen6000-collab/HomeLab/NetworkScan/readme.md

 - Linux terminal

 ## What I Did
-- Set up a Linux virtual machine as an isolated lab environment
+- Set up isolated Ubuntu VM
 - Used `ip a` to identify the network range of the VM subnet
 - Ran a service version scan across the entire /24 subnet
 - Analyzed results to identify active hosts, open ports, and running services